andrewferlitsch/Gap/docs/splitter_spec.md

 The `Document` class contains the following private methods:

-•	`_exists()` – This method checks if the document exists at the specified stored path.
++	`_exists()` – This method checks if the document exists at the specified stored path.
 If not, a `FileNotFound` exception is thrown.

-•	`_collate()` – This method performs the collation task, which includes: o Determines the number of pages in the document. o Splits the document into individual pages, where each page is individually stored in the same format as the document.
++	`_collate()` – This method performs the collation task, which includes:
+- Determines the number of pages in the document.
+- Splits the document into individual pages, where each page is individually stored in the same format as the document.
 The pages are named as follows:
 >     `<name><pageno>.<suffix>`
   Each page is stored in the subdirectory specified by the property dir.
-If dir is None, then the page is stored in the same directory where program is ran; otherwise, if the subdirectory does not exist, it is created. o	If the page is a scanned PDF page, the scanned image is extracted and saved as a PNG image.
+If dir is None, then the page is stored in the same directory where program is ran; otherwise, if the subdirectory does not exist, it is created.
+-	If the page is a scanned PDF page, the scanned image is extracted and saved as a PNG image.
 The PNG image is then OCR’d to convert to text.
 >     `<name><pageno>.png`
    o	If the page is a TIFF facsimile, the TIFF image is then OCR’d to convert to text.
 >     `<name><pageno>.tif`